 Which next-gen machine would you buy right now: PlayStation 4

 Why: As it stands, I would probably wait a year to pick up a next-gen console.
 Outside of a handful of games, there hasn't been a lot to motivate me to drop upwards of $500 on a new machine.
 Most of what I want to play won't be out until 2015 at the earliest.
 But if I had to choose, I would buy a PlayStation 4.

-> Having said that, I do own both consoles; and thus far, I've been impressed by the PlayStation 4's usability and online plan.
-It's a massive improvement on the often-clunky PlayStation 3.
-Sony has even managed to significantly improve the controller.
+Having said that, I do own both the Xbox One and PlayStation 4; and thus far, I've been impressed by the PlayStation 4's usability and online plan.
+It's a massive improvement on the often-clunky PlayStation 3, and Sony has even managed to significantly improve the controller.
 As such, it's become my preferred console for third-party games, supplanting the Xbox 360.
-I look forward to both Sunset Overdrive and Forza Horizon this fall; but outside of those two exclusives, I'll be spending the bulk of my time playing my PS4.
+I've enjoyed Sunset Overdrive and Titanfall, and I'm looking forward to trying some Forza Horizon; but outside of those exclusive, I've spent the bulk of my time playing the PS4.

-> Right now, the PlayStation 4's biggest advantage over the Xbox One and Wii U is its breadth of indie exclusives, which are typically available for free via PlayStation Plus.
+Right now, the PlayStation 4's biggest advantage over the Xbox One and Wii U is its breadth of indie exclusives, which are typically available for free via PlayStation Plus.
 Microsoft is starting to catch up, but Sony has been working overtime to get independent developers in their corner, and their efforts have paid off in the form of a variety of high-quality exclusives.
 Basically, if you want to play indies on a home console, the PlayStation 4 is the place to be.